icgc-dcc/dcc-docs/docs/software/icgc-get.md

 # icgc-get Release Notes

+#### 0.5.7 - Nov 9, 2016
+* Improved messages to user when files have already been downloaded.
+* Fixed bug that prevented changing the number of threads the icgc-storage client would use.

 #### 0.5.6 - Nov 3, 2016
 * Fixed access checking for GDC repository.
 * Misc bug fixes related to exception handling.